kevgo/cucumber-sort/README.md

 </a>

-Sorting the steps `I run .*` alphabetically messes up their order:
+Cucumber-Sort will sort the repeated `I run .*` steps alphabetically.
+This produces an incorrect result, since the order of shell commands matters:

 <a type="shell/command" command="cucumber-sort format commands_1.feature"></a>
 <a type="workspace/existing-file-with-content" filename="commands_1.feature">